 Extend your technology investment to all areas of data management

-If the journey starts with the right culture and behaviors, it ends with the right technology.
+If the journey starts with the right culture and behaviours, it ends with the right technology.

 Technology is too often thought of as the first step or even as a panacea.
 It’s not.
 Too many businesses begin by investing in expensive data management solutions to find that they’ve only succeeded in ramping up the production and distribution of bad data.
 Worse still, by distributing this data from a shiny new system, they create a misplaced confidence in its quality.